mack/titanic-classification/README.md

 Therefore, I am going to try to experiment with that further by tweaking the hyper parameters and try to push to a higher score.

+#### Nov 9th
+After experimenting with setting various hyper parameters, I was not able able to get anything higher than my 77%.
+I finally caved in and looked up a solution.
+Following [this tutorial](https://www.kaggle.com/startupsci/titanic-data-science-solutions) I realized the importance of understanding the data I'm working with.
+They gave a much more in depth analysis of the data before using any sort of machine learning models.
+Despsite following the tutorial, I was only able to get to a 78% on kaggle.

 ## Feature Extraction/Data Preprocessing